vmware-archive/AndroidIntelliJStarter/README.md

 using the following instructions.
 Likely issues include:

 - Are you are not running IntelliJ 10.5
-- Android SDKs are not installed in ~/android-sdk-mac_x86/.
-Check out that "x"!
-It's "mac_x86", not "mac_86".
+- Android SDKs are not installed in ~/android-sdk-macosx/.

 If these are not the issue keep going to the SDK sections below.